 Based on their score, users fall into three categories:

 - Passives (score 7-8)

 - Detractors (score 0-6)

 Satmetrix, the company behind the idea of NPS, defines these categories like so:

-- Promoters are loyal enthusiasts who will keep buying and refer others, fueling growth.
+- Promoters are loyal enthusiasts who will keep buying and referring others, fueling growth.

-- Passives are satisfied but unenthusiastic customers who are vulnerable to competitive offerings.
+- Passives are satisfied but unenthusiastic customers who are vulnerable to competitive offerings and customer churn.

 - Detractors are unhappy customers who can damage your brand and impede growth through negative word-of-mouth.